| | From Barbarians to Rome

 reformed the Germania provinces out of Belgica province in Gaul; the border of

+lower Germany now ended at the Rhine.
 South of Bonna (Bonn) the boundary of the Roman Empire was marked

 by the limes (Roman fortified frontier) well east of the river.
 The Romans under